ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

    a .tif file for each frame in a movie.
 The .tif files are sorted by name and then added to the .dax file.

-track_average_correct.py - This does tracking, averaging and drift correction on a molecule list file.
-It can be useful if you want to redo these parts without redoing the localization step, which takes most of the time.
+track_drift_correct.py - This does tracking, averaging and drift correction on a localizations file.
+It can be useful if you want to redo these parts without redoing peak finding and fitting.

 tracker.py - This program tracks objects across multiple frames & assigns the appropriate category to each object (i.e. specific or non-specific activation, etc.)